Yanpingok/AIY/.github/ISSUE_TEMPLATE/doc-bug.md

 ---
-name: Sui doc content issue or request
+name: Aiy doc content issue or request
-about: Creates an issue for Sui documentation
+about: Creates an issue for Aiy documentation
-title: 'Sui doc content issue or request'
+title: 'Aiy doc content issue or request'
 labels: doc-issue
 assignees: 'ronny-mysten'
 ---